Dynamical Models for Random Simplicial Complexes: Introduction

-We will state our other main results in terms of a companion process $(S^*_{n})_{n \geq 0}$.
-Informally, this process approximates the evolution of the star of a fixed vertex $i$ in $(\C{t}{}{})_{t \geq 0}$, assuming that $i$ is sufficiently large.
-Let $\hat{\pi}$ denote the distribution of the random variable $Y_{\infty}$ from Proposition \ref{prop:MC}.
-Sample a face type from a measure $\hat{\pi}$, and form a $(d-1)$-simplex (on vertex set $[1-d\, . \, . \, 0]$) with weights corresponding to this type.
+We state our other main results in terms of a companion process $(S^*_{n})_{n \geq 0}$.
+Informally, this process approximates the evolution of the star of a fixed vertex $i$ in $(\C{n}{}{})_{n \geq 0}$, assuming that $i$ is sufficiently large (namely large enough for the distribution of $Y_i$, the type of the face selected by node $i$ when it enters the network, to be close enough to the distribution of $Y_\infty$ - see Proposition~\ref{prop:MC}).
+Let $\pi_{\infty}$ denote the distribution of the random variable $Y_{\infty}$ from Proposition \ref{prop:MC}.
+Sample a face type from a measure $\pi_{\infty}$, and form a $(d-1)$-simplex (on vertex set $\{1-d, \ldots, 0\}$) with weights corresponding to this type.
 Subdivide this face (using the mechanisms of Model \textbf{A} or \textbf{B}) by a new vertex labelled $r$ with weight $W$ sampled from $\mu$, and form the simplicial complex $S^*_0$ consisting of the $(d-1)$-faces containing $r$.
 We call $r$ the \emph{centre} of $S^*_0$.
-Then, recursively: \begin{itemize} \item[(i)] Select a face $\sigma$ from $(S^{*}_{n})^{(d-1)}$ with probability proportional to its fitness, and subdivide it by a new vertex $n+1$ obeying the subdivision rules of Model \textbf{A} or Model \textbf{B} respectively. \item[(ii)] Form the simplicial complex $S^*_{n+1}$ consisting only of the $(d-1)$-faces containing $r$ (essentially this means removing all the $(d-1)$-faces formed during the subdivision step not containing $r$). \end{itemize}
+Then, recursively: \begin{itemize} \item[(i)] Select a face $\sigma$ from $(S^{*}_{n})^{(d-1)}$ with probability proportional to its fitness, and subdivide it by a new vertex $n+1$ obeying the subdivision rules of Model \textbf{A} or Model \textbf{B} respectively. \item[(ii)] Form the simplicial complex $S^*_{n+1}$ consisting only of the $(d-1)$-faces containing $r$ (essentially this means removing all the $(d-1)$-faces formed during the subdivision step not containing~$r$). \end{itemize}

 A more formal construction of this process is provided in Subsection \ref{subsec:starprocess}.
-Define
+We set